oNIKoSAVo/oNIKoSAVo/README.md

 ![Profile views](https://komarev.com/ghpvc/?username=oNIKoSAVo)

-# 👋 Hi, I'm Nikolay Savchenko - Full-stack Python Developer
+# 👋 Hi, I'm Nikolay Savchenko - Full-stack Developer

 I have 4+ years of commercial experience in software development with a strong background in backend development.